 For the past several months, we've been reading OT ads, case studies, books, and articles online and offline, and talking with colleagues searching for best-practice interventions we could highlight.
 We discovered a number of interesting interventions that initially seemed like they would be worth profiling.

-However, upon closer examination, it appeared that what we actually discovered were interesting OT interventions that were being implemented in various organizations without the support of a clearly articulated theoretical foundation to explain what was being done, or why or how these interventions were going to create the transformational results they were aiming for.
+However, upon closer examination, it turns out that what we thought were interesting OT interventions in fact were OT interventions that were being implemented in various organizations without the support of a clearly articulated theoretical foundation to explain what was being done, and/or why or how these interventions were going to create the transformational results they were aiming for.

 In 1986, Amir Levy and Uri Merry described the organization transformation field this way; "...there has not been, as yet, any comprehensive publication covering the field..."
 In light of what we've discovered in the last few months, we've been thinking a lot about what Levy and Merry said 30 years ago.
 We looked hard for best-practice interventions that matched good theory with interventions that promised good results.
 But what we found seems to suggest that Levy and Merry are still right: There currently is no one authoritative theoretical statement available anywhere about what OT is, or ought to be.
 At least, any one theory that most OT practitioners say they're using as the explicit framework for their coaching and consulting.